-The Asthma Australia's document Asthma First Aid provides instructions for standard response to an asthma emergency.
+The Asthma Australia's document asthma first aid (PDF 54KB) provides instructions for standard response to an asthma emergency.
 First aid instructions are clearly documented on the asthma care plan.

 As a first aid response education and care staff can administer blue reliever medication to a child without an asthma care plan or medication agreement.

 Time is critical when a child is experiencing an asthma attack.
-Staff should not hesitate to commence asthma first aid.
+Staff should not hesitate to commence asthma first aid (PDF 54KB).